scm-manager/scm-manager/docs/en/development/storage.md

 - if an entity is stored using the put method with an explicit ID parameter (`DataStore#put(String, T)`), this ID will be used to store the entity.
 The ID field of the entity will be set with this given ID.

+**IMPORTANT:**

-Please note that if you change the ID field of an entity after it has been stored, the store will not automatically update the ID in the store.
-You must explicitly call the `put` method with the new ID to store the entity with the new ID and remove the old entry with the old ID.
+If you change the ID field of an entity after it has already been stored, the store will not automatically update the ID entry.
+You must explicitly:
+- Call the `put()` method with the new ID to store the entity under this ID.
+- Remove the previous entry associated with the old ID to prevent inconsistencies.

 ```java
 import lombok.Data;